randruc/Lazuli/README.md

 ## What is Lazuli ?

-Lazuli is a kernel designed for the AVR architecture.
+Lazuli is a Real-Time Operating System (RTOS) kernel designed for the AVR architecture.
-It aims to provide preemptive time-sharing multitasking for AVR microcontrollers (MCU).
+It aims to provide preemptive real-time multitasking for AVR microcontrollers (MCU).
 It currently runs on the ATmega328p MCU (that is used on the Arduino) but it should be easily portable to other AVR platforms.